Understanding the Issue Types in Open Source Blockchain-based Software Projects with the Transformer-based BERTopic: Methodology

-Additional automated filtering was applied to reduce noise: repositories were excluded if they were empty, archived, inactive in the past year, or had fewer than five stars or forks.
-These criteria, based on empirical guidelines~\cite{das_empirical_2022, kalliamvakou_promises_2014}, aimed to balance dataset inclusiveness with quality.
-Inactivity was used as a proxy for abandonment, while stars and forks indicated public interest and collaboration.
+Additional automated filtering was applied to reduce noise: repositories were excluded if empty, archived, inactive in the past year, or had fewer than five stars or forks.
+These criteria, based on empirical guidelines~\cite{das_empirical_2022, kalliamvakou_promises_2014}, aimed to balance dataset inclusiveness and quality.
+Inactivity served as a proxy for abandonment, while stars and forks indicated interest and collaboration.
 After filtering, 6,833 repositories remained.